Introduction to Product Development Process

 Some distinctive product variants are as follows:

 - Bundling: In some cases, companies give customers various combinations or bundles of products.
 Bundling is a simple way to appeal to and serve different customer segments.
-For example, a laptop targeted to the student category, sold with the pre-installed operating system (OS) and MS Office or bundled with a pen drive, is called a perfect example of bundling.
+For example, a laptop targeted to the student category, sold with the pre-installed operating system (OS) and MS Office or bundled with a pen drive, is a perfect example of bundling.
 Bundling is very common in different supermarkets and malls.

 - Complementary Products: Some products are of very little use unless complementary products are available with them; these are complementary products.
-Complementary products include basic functionality, added features, tools, and other augmentation that enhance the primary product value, for instance, Mobile and SIM cards, laptops and Anti Virus or OS, etc. IBM, Wipro, HCL, and Dell add many complementary products in the software area so that the users favor the software and choose the hardware.
+Complementary products include basic functionality, added features, tools, and other augmentation that enhance the primary product value, for instance, Mobile and SIM cards, laptops and Anti Virus or OS, etc. IBM, Wipro, HCL, and Dell add complementary products in the software area so that the users favor the software and choose the hardware.
 Consumers can get information about complementary products and existing offers over the Internet.

 - Aggregated Product Demand: In the digital age, marketing products with limited profitability, if marketed to restricted geographic areas or through distributing channels needing greater volume, has become lucrative as the Internet is spread across the globe.